 - Mature platform: Decades of development.
 Handles complex enterprise requirements.

-- Volume handling: Built for large-scale contact centers processing millions of interactions
+- Volume handling: Built for large-scale contact centers processing millions of interactions.

-- Workforce optimization: Analytics ties directly into scheduling, coaching, and performance management
+- Workforce optimization: Analytics ties directly into scheduling, coaching, and performance management.

 What doesn't